truongsonghiep/journey-to-the-west/chapter-074.md

 report, began to evacuate his bowels.
 “Why aren‟t you giving us a report?” snapped Pilgrim.
 “Why are you squatting there?”
 “I‟m so scared,” replied Eight Rules, “that even my shit has come out!
 There‟s no further need for me to talk.
-Let‟s scatter while there‟s still time to save our lives!”
+Let's scatter while there's still time to save our lives!”
 “This root of idiocy!” said Pilgrim.
 “I never was frightened when I asked the questions.
 How is it that when you go, you lose your mind?”
 “What is in fact the matter?” asked the elder.